 This is a list of all the fiction of mine that’s now available (free to read).
-Some of it is still on Medium but I’m in the process of moving it onto this site, starting with the short stories.
+Most of it was previously posted on Medium but all except one short story is now on this site.

 This is the first short story I ever completed and I still like it best.
 At about 4,000 words, it’s the story of Aoibheann, a woman in her 30s who has always had a strained relationship with her mother, whom she resembles in some respects.
 After the funeral of the much older man whom Aoibheann lived with, her mother tells her a secret that she really could have done with knowing years earlier.